wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 ip.ignore
 ^^^^^^^^^

-Disable certain index pattern names from being available in index pattern selector from the Wazuh app.
-An empty list (the default value) won't ignore any valid index pattern.
+Disables certain index pattern names from being available in the index pattern selector in the Wazuh Kibana plugin.
+The default empty list will not ignore any valid index pattern.

 +--------------------+---------------------------------------------+
 | **Default value**  | []                                          |